XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 Customized HTTP headers defined in key-value pairs.
 Defaults to empty.

-> `maxUploadSize`
+> `maxUploadSize`: int/string

+The maximum size of upload chunks, in bytes.
+The client defaults to 1MB and the server defaults to 2MB.

+The size set by the client must be lower than this value, otherwise when the POST request is sent larger than the value set by the server, the request will be rejected.

-The largest possible chunk to upload.
-Defaults to 1 MB.
-This should be less than the max request body size your CDN allows.
-Decrease this if the client prints HTTP 413 errors.
-Increase this to improve upload bandwidth.
+This value should be smaller than the maximum request body allowed by the CDN or other HTTP reverse proxy, otherwise an HTTP 413 error will be thrown.

+It can also be in the form of a string `"1000000-2000000"`.
+The core will randomly select a value within the range each time to reduce fingerprints.

-> `maxConcurrentUploads`
+> `maxConcurrentUploads`: int/string

 The number of concurrent uploads to run.
-Defaults to 10.
-Connections are reused wherever possible, but you may want to lower this value if the connection is unstable, or if the server is using too much memory.
+Defaults to 100 on the client, and 200 on the server.

 The value on the client must not be higher than on the server.
 Otherwise, connectivity issues will occur.
+In practice, the upload concurrency is also limited by `minUploadIntervalMs`, so the actual concurrency on the client side will be much lower.

+It can also be in the form of a string `"100-200"`, and the core will randomly select a value within the range each time to reduce fingerprints.

+> `minUploadIntervalMs`: int/string

+*Added in 1.8.22*

+(Client-only) How much time to pass between upload requests at a minimum.
+Defaults to `30` (milliseconds).

+It can also be in the form of a string `"30-60"`, and the core will randomly select a value within the range each time to reduce fingerprints.

+> `noSSEHeader`

+*Added in 1.8.22*

+(Server-only) Do not send the `Content-Type: text/event-stream` response header.
+Defaults to false.

 ## HTTP versions